hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 - Replace ``YOUR_SV_NAME`` with the name you chose when creating the SV identity (this must be an exact match of the string for your SV to be approved to onboard)
 - Replace ``YOUR_COMETBFT_NODE_ID`` with the id obtained when generating the config for the CometBft node
 - Replace ``YOUR_HOSTNAME`` with the hostname that will be used for the ingress
+- Add `db.volumeSize` and `db.volumeStorageClass` to the values file adjust persistant storage size and storage class if necessary.
+(These values default to 20GiB and `standard-rwo`)

 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/participant-values.yaml`` as follows: